 Addressing termite infestation by yourself is not only time-consuming but also risky as the treatments may impact on the safety level, chemical has effects on your health and environment coupled with its complexity level.

-Termiticide Application – Liquid termite insecticides are injected in the ground to serve as a treatment barrier.
-It is often used by professionals as homeowners may not have access to the tools and equipment and the know-how to determine what space interval, dosing level and amount to inject into each hole.
+Liquid termite insecticides are injected in the ground to serve as a treatment barrier.
+Homeowners may not have access to the tools and equipment and the know-how to determine what space interval, dosing level and amount to inject into each hole.
 Beware of also drilling into cables and wiring, thus professional pest control uses coring machine to detect such presences.

-Termite Baits – Besides injecting chemicals into the ground, termite baits can either insert into the soil or attached on the wall so that termites can be lured before applying baits for them to consume.
+Termite baits are insert into the soil or attached on the wall for luring and control purpose.
 While these baits may be available in the market, users may not know how to observe the termite activity through these baits and traps or potentially could place at the wrong location due to the inability to detect termite activities accurately.

 Licensed pest management specialists comply with strict local and state regulations in delivering termite control solutions, and undergo stringent quality control in order to ensure adequate and quality protection for your home and your family.